Eppo-exp/eppo-docs/docs/feature-flags/sdks/php.md

 | `allocation` (string)     | An Eppo allocation key                                                                                                   | "allocation-17"                     |

 :::note
-More examples of logging (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/how-tos/event-logging/) page.
+More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the [event logging](/how-tos/event-logging/) page.
 :::

 ## 3. Assign variations